So you’ve subscribed to Globus. Now what?

 This is the only way for the Globus service to identify which endpoints are part of your subscription.
 Only managed endpoints will appear on the management console and usage reports, and can be configured to use premium connectors.

-3 Note that, for either case, the identity used to log in must be a subscription manager identity to successfully manage an endpoint
+3 Note: The identity used to log in must be a subscription manager identity in order to successfully manage an endpoint.

 QuickStart Step #2 (of 5): Turn on Sharing

 Once you’ve created a managed endpoint, you’ll then be able to host shares on that endpoint so your users can expose their data to collaborators without moving it.

 - First, familiarize yourself with the basics of file sharing here.

 - Then, configure Globus Connect Server for sharing by following the instructions here.

 QuickStart Step #3 (of 5): Explore the Management Console and Locate your Usage Reports